 Likewise, the U.S. Apollo spacecraft relied heavily on aluminum.
 In fact, the first lunar landing module, the Eagle, was made almost entirely from the metal.
 Since then, all of NASA’s spacecraft, including Skylab, the space shuttles, and the international space station, have been made of between 50% and 90% aluminum.

 Today, aluminum remains vital to the aerospace industry.
 This is true both in military and commercial aircraft.
 U.S. Navy planes, for example, use structural components made from fabricated wrought aluminum.
-Meanwhile, commercial aircraft are typically 80% aluminum by weight.
+Meanwhile, commercial aircraft are typically 80% aluminum by weight, including the use of aluminium sheet in their construction.
 Fuselages, wings, supporting structures—all are generally made from aluminum.

 As for the future of aerospace development, Lockheed Martin is currently using aluminum in its development of the Orion spacecraft for NASA.
 Scheduled to launch by the end of the 2020s, the Orion vehicles are being designed to take astronauts on deep-space missions including to the moon and the vicinity of Mars.
 Once again, aluminum offers the perfect solution for such missions because of its high strength-to-weight ratio.

 Of course, no metal is perfect for every project, and it’s important to carefully consider what your product needs to do before you choose your materials.
 CNC aluminum offers the best of many worlds because it is easily machinable, relatively cheap, lightweight, and durable.